GuptaSiddhant/azure-feature-flags/README.md

 import { validateFeatureFlag } from "azure-feature-flags";
 import type { FeatureFlagHandleRollout } from "azure-feature-flags";

-const handleRollout: FeatureFlagHandleRollout = async (
+const handleRollout: FeatureFlagHandleRollout = (
   flagKey,
   rolloutPercentage,
   groupName // groupName is `undefined` for `DefaultRolloutPercentage`.